 - 10 Reasons to Visit Padua, Italy – A Must-See Italian City

-They cover in extensive detail the many things that make Padua unique – from the famous people who were born and/or lived there (the architect Andrea Palladio and the polymath Galileo Galilei being among them) to the world-famous sights you can see there in a day (with the first masterpiece of the Italian Renaissance and the world’s oldest academic botanical garden are only two of Padua’s unmissable landmarks.
+They cover in extensive detail the many things that make Padua unique – from the famous people who were born and/or lived here (the sculptor Donatello, the architect Andrea Palladio, and the polymath Galileo Galilei being among them) to the world-famous sights you can see here in a day.
+The first masterpiece of the Italian Renaissance and the world’s oldest academic botanical garden are only two of Padua’s unmissable landmarks.

 How to Travel from Venice to Padua?

 – Venice to Padua by Train – train times are short and there are dozens of trains running between Venice and Padua all throughout the day.
-In general, there are two types of train here:
+In general, there are two types of trains here.

 Depending on where you are staying in Venice, there are two train stations from which to start your day trip to Padua.
 Both of these train stations are on the same train line: